 Wash kid’s clothes as often as you want to do it, as it’s in your family schedule.
 Experiments with the frequency of laundry could ruin our goal: for example, you’d end the minimizing with a too low number of items which would lead to give up the results and go back to having and using everything, which means probably: too much.

-Put all washed and dry clothes to the experiment shelf.
+Put all washed and dry clothes on the experiment shelf.
 This is why I prefer that you have no dirty clothes at the beginning of the experiment – dirty clothes from the periods before and during the experiment could mix and ruin the results.

 8 | After laundry.

 If until the day of putting dry washed clothes on the shelf you’ve used four shirts, use them again.
 Use clean clothes from the experiment shelf.
-If there are shirts on this shelf, take one of them (doesn’t matter now if it’s number 1, 2 or 3).
-Don’t go to the rest of shirts (number 5 and rest) until there are no shirts on the experiment shelf.
+If there are shirts on this shelf, take one of them (doesn’t matter now if it’s number 1, 2, or 3).
+Don’t go to the rest of the shirts (number 5 and rest) until there are no shirts on the experiment shelf.

 9 | Observe and find your time to end the experiment.